YaghoubJalali/Simple-Service-Bus/README.md

 ## Purpose

 The intention of this project is to simple implement concepts of  `service bus`.
 In this service user is registered.
 The `UserRegisteredEvent` is then published by the user service and `UserEventHandler` handle the event.
-Finnaly a welcome message is sent to the user.I try to implement the project by testing.
+Finnaly a welcome message is sent to the user.I use EntityFrameworkCore.InMemory. and try to implement the project by testing.
+So, you can easily download and test it.

 ## Used Framework and libraries